Plane wave basis set correction methods for RPA correlation energies: Applications

 \subsection{Convergence behavior for total energies}

-Fig. \ref{fig:convergence} compares the convergence behavior of the long-range RPA energies w.r.t $E^{\chi}_{\rm max}$ for C and Pd at the experimental lattice constant, with $E_{\rm max}$ fixed to the values stated in Table \ref{tab:settings}.
+Fig. \ref{fig:convergence} compares the convergence behavior of the long-range RPA energies with respect to $E^{\chi}_{\rm max}$ for C and Pd at the experimental lattice constant, with $E_{\rm max}$ fixed to the values stated in Table \ref{tab:settings}.
 For both the cosine window and the SCK, $E^{\rm RPA, LR}$ is fully converged with respect to $E_{\rm max}^{\chi}$ once the potentials vanish, i.e. beyond the energies $(Q_{\rm cut}+\Delta Q)^2/2$.
 These cutoff energies are given in Table \ref{tab:cutoffs} for selected range-separation parameters.

 This makes it possible to automatically adapt the range-separation parameter $Q_{\rm cut}$ to a given plane wave cutoff $E^{\chi}_{\rm max}$ or vice versa.
-For the error function, however, $E^{\rm RPA, LR}_c$ is in principle fully converged only at infinite cutoff energies, and this simple automatic adaption is not possible.
+For the error function, however, $E^{\rm RPA, LR}_{\rm c}$ is in principle fully converged only at infinite cutoff energies, and this simple automatic adaption is not possible.
 In practice, one would have to perform additional convergence tests for each value of $\mu$ or resort to more elaborate schemes.\cite{Loos2019} For the sake of simplicity, we omit these convergence tests throughout and use the large cutoffs $E_{\rm max}^{\chi}=2/3 \: E_{\rm max}$ for all values of $\mu$, compare Table \ref{tab:settings}.

-Fig. \ref{fig:convergence} shows that replacing $E^{\rm RPA}_c \rightarrow E^{\rm RPA, LR}_c$ generally underestimates the correlation energy, whereas including the short-range LDA correction (dashed curves) overcorrelates.
+Fig. \ref{fig:convergence} shows that replacing $E^{\rm RPA}_{\rm c} \rightarrow E^{\rm RPA, LR}_{\rm c}$ generally underestimates the correlation energy, whereas including the short-range LDA correction (dashed curves) overcorrelates.
 Fig. \ref{fig:convergence} furthermore demonstrates the basis set extrapolation according to Eq. \eqref{eq:Harl_extrapolation} (dotted curves, $1/N_{\rm PW} \propto 1/Q_{\rm cut}^3$), which provides full-range reference values in the following.